 Building a Learning Culture: 5 Steps To Build a Culture of Learning

 “Make your employees forget they’re learning.
 By creating an immersive environment that stimulates true learning and conditioning – one that accepts ‘failure’ as part of the learning process – employees will naturally be part of a learning culture.”

 – John “Lex” Robinson, PhishMe

-In Part 1 of our two-part ‘Building a Learning Culture’ series, we defined what a learning culture is and explored some of the ways in which it can benefit your organisation, from increasing retention and maximising productivity to promoting innovation.
+In our previous ‘Building a Learning Culture’ post, we defined what a learning culture is and explored some of the ways in which it can benefit your organisation, from increasing retention and maximising productivity to promoting innovation.
 Now that you understand why a learning culture is critical to future-proofing your business, it’s time to start looking at how you can grow your own.

 Developing a learning culture takes persistence and dedication, and is not something that’s going to happen overnight.
 This is why we’ve broken it down into five simple, yet crucial steps to help get you started.

 1. Make Your Leaders Your Role Models

 In a learning organisation, everybody shares accountability for learning.
 But where should you start when trying to implement a shift in culture?